moonzez/stock/content.md

 How to use it is described here: TODO LINK
   * copy _config.template to config
   * get consumer token from your-sandbox/v1/admin
-  * generate access tocken with
+  * generate access token with
 ```ruby
 ./xauth premium@gnix.com .test.
 ```